-Risk radars are used to map the main risks within the risk categories.
-In annual risk assessment workshops between the Businesses and the Corporate Risk Management function, Business specific risk radars are generated for the use and evaluation of the Business Management teams, and are reviewed and updated by them on a regular basis.
+Risk radars are used to map the main risks within the risk categories in the annual risk assessment workshops between the Businesses and the Corporate Risk Management function.
+During the recent years a similar risk mapping process has been adopted also with certain main support functions such as HR and the Group Treasury.
+Business or function specific risk radars are generated for the use and evaluation of the Business Management teams, and are reviewed and updated by them on a regular basis.
 The Business specific radars are consolidated into a single Group Risk Radar, which is presented to the Board of Directors and the Audit Committee once a year.
 The purpose is to facilitate the discussion on risk and to give a quick overview of where priorities should lie in terms of risk management.

 Strategic risk assessment is part of the strategic planning process within the Group.
 At Wärtsilä, a risk is defined as strategic if it has the potential for imposing a long-term impact on the business.

 Business environment risks